How Churches Can Be Recommended by AI and Google

 Links help people and search tools understand relationships between pages.
 When your ChurchStation profile links to your official church website, it helps confirm which website belongs to your church.
 When your website links back to your ChurchStation profile, it strengthens that connection.

-People often call those links backlinks.
-A backlink is simply a link from one website to another.
+You may hear marketers call those links backlinks.
 For churches, the point is not to manipulate rankings.
 The point is to create a clear path between trustworthy sources that all describe the same church accurately.

 Build a stronger profile